martosah/Employee-Onboarding-Tracker-Contoso/11-Data-Model-as-Built/README.md

 ## Relationships and Delete Behaviour

 Most relationships use the Dataverse default (Referential + Restrict), which is correct — it prevents deleting a Job Role that employees still point to, for example.
-Only eight relationships were changed from the default, and each change is intentional.
+The relationships changed from the default are listed below, and each change is intentional.

 | Child table | Lookup | Behaviour set | Why |
 | --- | --- | --- | --- |